Discovery Series at The Cafe

 - Second Sunday of every month, 2 p.m.

 - Make music with other people!
 Take your music out of the classroom and play in a band setting.
-Hosted by Peter Sheriden.
+Hosted by Justin Francoeur.

 - Bring songs you’ve been working on and perform them in a group setting!
 Learn tips and tricks to play more effectively in a group setting and when accompany a singer.
 Open to all who sing or play an instrument.
-Hosted by Peter Sheriden.
+Hosted by Justin Francoeur.

 - Fourth Sunday of every month, 2 p.m.
-(CANCELED FOR DECEMBER)
+CANCELED for August.

 - From the Mississippi Delta to the South Side of Chicago, you can experience all styles of the blues at our jam.
 Learn how to play specific songs and get general tips on the blues form.
 Our jam leader collaborates with attendees on the song selection and provides direction on technique, soloing, and back-up.
 The jam leader will help you find a part that is comfortable for you.
 Most blues songs are only 3 chords and follow a very similar song forms.
 All instruments and level of players welcome.
 Styles of blues covered include delta, Piedmont, electric, Chicago, modern, rock, fingerstyle, and folk.
 Hosted by Bob Kinnard.